Considering an appeal

 Read the guide Request a review of a Stage 1 academic appeal outcome for more information.

 Please note that the decision of the Board of Studies stands unless your academic appeal results in a change to this decision.

 Please contact the relevant Stage 1 Faculty/School contact (as above, Where to Submit Your Appeal) if you have any questions or concerns about what this means for your circumstances.

 Key terms in the appeal process explained

 Assessment regulations: For most students on taught programmes of study (rather than research students), this refers to the New Framework for Assessment.
-There are different versions of the assessment regulations depending on which regulations your specific programme uses (for example, the NFAAR:UG for undergraduate programmes and the NFAAR:PGT for postgraduate taught programmes).
-Your programme handbook and/or the Programme and Unit Catalogue will indicate which assessment regulations apply to your programme of study.
+There are different versions of the assessment regulations depending on which regulations your specific programme uses (for example, the NFAAR:UG for undergraduate programmes and the NFAAR:PGT or Postgraduate Taught Assessment Regulations for postgraduate taught programmes).
+Your programme or course handbook and/or the Programme and Unit Catalogue will indicate which assessment regulations apply to your programme of study.
 The possible actions and outcomes resulting from an Academic Appeal will be limited by both your individual academic circumstances and the relevant assessment regulations, so you are advised to speak to your Director of Studies or the Advice & Support Centre of the Students’ Union about what may be possible in your situation.